Fodor's Vancouver & Victoria

 Grampians National Park Review

 Comprising four mountain ranges—Mt.
 Difficult, Mt.
-William, Serra, and Victoria—the Grampians National Park spills over 412,000 acres.
-Its rugged peaks, towering trees, web of waterfalls and creeks, and plethora of wildlife attract bushwalkers, rock climbers, and nature lovers.
-Spectacular wildflowers carpet the region in spring, while a number of significant Aboriginal rock-art sites make it an ideal place to learn about Victoria's indigenous history.
-The township of Halls Creek (population 300) is in the national park, and with its 10,000 tourist beds becomes quite a busy place in summer and at Easter.
-If you're staying in a self-catering accommodation, it is very wise to stock up on groceries and wine in the big towns of Ballarat, Arafat, Hamilton, or Horsham, since prices at the Halls Gap general store are inflated.
-One of the most picturesque drives in the park is the 60-km (37-km) stretch from Halls Gap to Dunkeld.
+William, Serra, and Victoria—the impressive Grampians National Park spills over 412,000 acres.
+Its rugged peaks, towering trees, waterfalls, creeks, and plethora of wildlife attract bushwalkers, rock climbers, and nature lovers.
+Spectacular wildflowers carpet the region in spring, while a number of significant Aboriginal rock art sites make it an ideal place to learn about Victoria's indigenous history.
+The township of Halls Creek (population 600) sits within the national park, and with its 10,000 tourist beds it becomes quite a busy place in summer and at Easter.
+If you're staying in a self-catering accommodation, it's wise to stock up on groceries and wine in the big towns of Ballarat, Ararat, Hamilton, or Horsham, since prices at the Halls Gap general store are inflated.
+One of the most picturesque drives in the park is the 60 km (37 miles) stretch from Halls Gap to Dunkeld.

 Brambuk National Park & Cultural Centre.
-Owned and operated by Aboriginal people, the Brambuk National Park and Cultural Centre provides a unique living history of indigenous culture in this part of Victoria.
-Displays of artwork, weapons, clothes, and tools here provide a glimpse into the life of Koori people (Aboriginal people of southeastern Australia).
-A film screened in the Dreaming Theatre tells the Creation legends of the Grampians mountains.
-Educational programs, including boomerang throwing, painting, and didgeridoo workshops, are presented daily and there is a bushtucker discovery walk and tasting most days at 2 pm.
-Ceremonial music and dances are performed weekly during school holidays.
-Visitors can learn the significance of paintings at nearby Bunjil's Shelter on rock-art tours conducted on weekdays at 9:30 am.
-Grampians Tourist Rd., Halls Gap, VIC, 3381.
+Owned and operated by Aboriginal people, this park and center provide a unique living history of indigenous culture in this part of Victoria.
+Displays of artwork, weapons, clothes, and tools give a glimpse into the life of Koori people (Aboriginal people of southeastern Australia).
+A film screened in the Dreaming Theatre describes the Creation legends of the Grampians mountains.
+Educational programs, including boomerang throwing, painting, and didgeridoo workshops, are presented daily and there is a bush tucker discovery walk and tasting most days.
+Ceremonial music and dances are performed weekly.
+Visitors can learn the significance of paintings at nearby Bunjil's Shelter on the Bunjil Creation tour, conducted on weekdays at 9:30 am.
+277 Grampians Tourist Rd., 3381.
 03/5361–4000. www.brambuk.com.au.
-Free; rock-art tours A$35, films and activities A$5, bushtucker walks A$9.
+Free; films and activities A$5, bushtucker walks A$11, Bunjil Creation Tour A$50.
 Daily 9–5.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013